Search results

 for RestAssured to send requests to.

-- and our custom CosmosDataTestExecutionListener Spring’s TestExecutionListener.
+- and the custom CosmosDataTestExecutionListener Spring’s TestExecutionListener.

 CosmosDataTestExecutionListener is used in conjunction with @CosmosGroup and @Cosmos annotations.